 On April 29, 2010, the Company signed a new Partnership Agreement (the "2010 Partnership Agreement"), as well as an Assignment Agreement providing for the transfer of the eight Exploitation Permits to KGL-Somituri.
 The DRC government is entitled to a 5% equity interest in KGL-Somituri.
-The Company committed to paying 75,000 Euros, 200,000 Euros (or an equivalent value in Company common shares) and 250,000 Euros (or an equivalent value in Company common shares), on the Effective Date, three days following the Effective Date, and three days following the property assignment Registration Date, respectively.
+The Company committed to paying 75,000 Euros, 200,000 Euros (or an equivalent value in Company common shares) and 250,000 Euros (or an equivalent value in Company common shares) and 250,000 Euros (or an equivalent value in Company common shares), on the Effective Date, three days following the Effective Date, and three days following the property assignment Registration Date, respectively.
 The Company has also committed to investing 2,000,000 Euros during the three years following the Effective Date with a minimum of 1,000,000 Euros during the first year.
 During the year ended September 30, 2010, the Company issued 520,915 common shares at a fair value of \$0.482 per share to satisfy the Company's obligation to pay 200,000 Euros three days following the Effective Date as described above.

-Subsequent to the period ended December 31, 2011, registration of title to the licences in the name KGL-Somituri was completed, and the Company satisfied its commitment to pay 250,000 Euros by paying 30,000 Euros and issuing 1,405,777 common shares of the Company.
+During the period ended March 31, 2012, registration of title to the licences in the name KGL-Somituri was completed, and the Company satisfied its commitment to pay 250,000 Euros by paying 30,000 Euros and issuing 1,405,777 common shares of the Company.